wp-plugins/blocky/readme.txt

 = Why aren't my Blocky! content sections saved in the revisions? = Blocky! content sections are saved as post meta, which is different to post content.
 Only the title and content are saved in revisions.
 This is something I will look to explore in future versions.

+= Can I get an unfiltered version of my post content? = Yes.
+Blocky! adds a filter to the `the_content()` function, but you can use `echo get_the_content();` in your template to return your post content unfiltered.
+Blocky! also includes a `get_additional_content()` function, which returns the additional content sections as an array, so you can use your additional content sections in more advanced uses such as in a sidebar, with nested tags, use the class input as a data-attribute or to add additional filters to your additional content.

 == Screenshots ==
 1. The admin interface
 2. Blocky! settings page
 3. Blocky! in action

 == Changelog ==
+= 1.1.0 =
+* Added `get_additional_content()` function to allow for more advanced uses of Blocky!
+* Small readme fixes
 = 1.0.2 =
 * Fixing bug that would return errors if there were no content sections and `WP_DEBUG` is turned on.
 = 1.0.1 =